AnAncientForce/AnAncientForce/posts/softwares.md

 - [Twinkle Tray](https://github.com/xanderfrangos/twinkle-tray), enables you to control the individual brightness of each monitor you have connected.

 ### Notes
 - [Obsidian](https://obsidian.md/), my favourite markdown editor.
-What makes this unique to others is that there's a ton of extensions to choose from, it's highly customizable and if you ever decide to change note-taking softwares, exporting your notes is as simple as right-clicking the vault and clicking "Copy" and then pasting them into your new software.
+What makes this unique to others is that there's a ton of extensions to choose from, it's highly customizable and if you ever decide to change note-taking software, exporting your notes is as simple as right-clicking the vault and clicking "Copy" and then pasting them into your new software.

 ### Game Engine
 - [Godot](https://godotengine.org/), one of the best open source game engines